Superconducting pairing correlations on a trapped-ion quantum computer: Trotter circuits for time evolution

-Note that this cancellation only occurs when simulating either both vertical or both horizontal terms first --- alternating horizontal and vertical terms would lead to cross-plaquette currents in the commutator expansion.
 Further, we note that the hopping terms of plaquettes of both the same type ($P$ or $Q$) and same spin always commute, because they apply on disjoint sets of qubits.
 Similarly, plaquettes that have both a different type and a different spin always commute.
-We Trotterize the entire hopping Hamiltonian by applying first the hoppings on all the up-spin P-plaquettes, then on all the down-spin $Q$-plaquettes, then on all the up-spin $Q$-plaquettes, and then on all the down-spin $P$-plaquettes.
+We Trotterize the entire hopping Hamiltonian by applying first the hoppings on all the up-spin $P$-plaquettes, then on all the down-spin $Q$-plaquettes, then on all the up-spin $Q$-plaquettes, and then on all the down-spin $P$-plaquettes.
 Namely

 where we defined

 itself decomposed into elementary hopping terms as in \eqref{uplaquette} and $H_\mathrm{hop} = A + B$.